roemvaar/cs_notes/docs/computer_systems/cpp.md

 A class hierarchy offers two kinds of benefits:

-- Interface inheritance: An object of a derived class can be used wherever an object of a base class is required.
-That is, the base class acts as an interface for the derived class.
+* Interface inheritance: An object of a derived class can be used wherever an object of a base class is required.
+The base class acts as an interface for the derived class.

-- Implementation inheritance: A base class provides functions or data that simplifies the implementation of derived classes.
+* Implementation inheritance: A base class provides functions or data that simplifies the implementation of derived classes.
 Such base classes often have data members and constructors.

 ## Class - Essential Operations

-Construction of objects plays a key role in many designs.
+The construction of objects plays a key role in many designs.
 This wide variety of uses is reflected in the range and flexibility of the language features supporting initialization.